The Hollies oldies music lyrics to "Long Cool Woman in a Black Dress" was written by Allan Clarke, Roger Cook and Roger Greenaway.

 "Previously I heard Allan (Clarke) playing a short attractive guitar piece whilst he was relaxing or tuning up.
 I suggested that we started the song with the same piece."

 And so they did...

 Let's get down to business now and enjoy the Hollies oldies music lyrics and that super cool guitar intro.

-If you have a good set of speakers or headphones, crank this one up and listen to, or read lyrics below, and make believe you're the FBI agent saving this "Long Cool Woman in a Black Dress" from that nest of bad guys.
+If you have a good set of speakers or headphones, crank this one up while listening to the lyrics below and make believe you're the FBI agent saving this "Long Cool Woman in a Black Dress" from that nest of bad guys.

 For the senior FBI agents among us this may be the closest we ever get to one of the classic indecipherable lyrics in rock history...

 A Fantastic career for a very underrated band, The Hollies were one of the most talented and enduring groups to emerge from the British invasion.